 This week means so much to Hindus around the world.
 Personally, it is a time for reflection, time to be thankful and to spend time with friends and family while wishing for continued health, prosperity and love.
 It is also a time for me to reset and re-commit myself to my clients.
 As head of GHJ’s Consulting Practice, year-round we are often busy and pulled in many directions.
 By celebrating this holiday I am able to commit myself to my family and Hindu traditions and in turn #BeMore for my clients.

-Anant Patel, CPA, has 25 years of public accounting experience and leads both the Firm’s Consulting Practice and Transaction Advisory Practice and is a member of the Executive Committee for Green Hasson Janks.
-He advises in the area of mergers and acquisitions and provides financial due diligence…Learn More
+Anant Patel, CPA, has over 25 years of public accounting experience and leads both the Firm’s Consulting Practice and Transaction Advisory Practice and is a member of the Executive Committee for Green Hasson Janks.
+He advises in the area of mergers and acquisitions and provides financial due…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More